Cleric-K/vJoySerialFeeder/Docs/Quickstart.md

 * Channel.\
    A channel is a stream of integer values coming through the serial port.
 There can be one or more channels multiplexed over the same serial line.
    > _Tech details:_ Serial data arrives in _frames_.
-Different protocols use different frame structures but in general a frame consists of a several numbers.
+Different protocols use different frame structures but in general a frame consists of several numbers.
 The _stream_ consisting of the _first_ numbers from each frame can be thought of as _channel 1_.
 Every _second_ number in each frame represents _channel 2_ and so on.

 * Mapping.\
 A mapping is a _rule_ which transforms the integer channel data in a value that can be fed to the virtual joystick.
 There are three types of mappings: